digitalearthafrica/deafrica-docs/index.rst

       :doc:`web_services/odc_stac`

-      The odc-stac Python library allows you to load data into an `xarray` from STAC items from a STAC catalog.
+      The odc-stac Python library allows you to load data into an :code:`xarray` from STAC items from a STAC catalog.

       :doc:`More <web_services/odc_stac>`